NotAPenguin0/Andromeda/Roadmap.md

 - [X] Support for materials that have solid color properties instead of textures
   - ex. mugs in coffee cart model
 - [ ] Make `PostProcessingSettings` truly optional by removing stuff like automatic exposure from the pipeline if disabled.
+- [ ] Fix case in renderer with no lights loaded

 ## Farther future